-Kia of Alhambra sales operations including our retail sales, digital sales, fleet sales, lease retention sales, and financial services will be temporarily closed until further notice.
+Kia of Alhambra sales operations including our retail sales, digital sales, fleet sales, lease retention sales, and financial services are now open.

 We all have witnessed the impact of the Coronavirus on every business in Los Angeles County.
 Thousands of employees have been laid off and are out of work.
 The good news is that we are a small group of “essential businesses” that have been allowed to remain open.